 Are Gaming Chairs Worth It?

 If you’re a serious gamer, we absolutely recommend that you get a gaming chair.
-While the best models will cost you a few hundred bucks, game chairs provide a nice alternative to a traditional office chair, and the best gaming chair models are sturdy enough to last you for years to come.
+While the best models will cost you a few hundred bucks, gaming chairs provide a nice alternative to a traditional office chair, and the best gaming chair models are sturdy enough to last you for years to come.

 How do I Choose a Gaming Chair?